stewdiostash/employee-profile-template-engine/README.md

 ## Description

-Node CLI that quickly generates team profiles with the help of inquirer and fs packages.
+Node CLI that efficiently generates and outputs visual team member profiles with the help of inquirer and fs packages.
+A series of JavaScript classes serve as templates for each profile object.
+As a requirement, each class passes a series of predefined Jest tests.

 ## Screenshot